nathan-demoor/network-scanner/README.md

 # Port scanner
-Network port scanner that scans very fast for TCP open ports
+Network port scanner that works as:
+- In IPv4
+- TCP bound connections (change to UDP later on)

+Make a C scanner that works as fast as possible with port scanning

+## Features to add
+- Allowing for both TCP and UDP connections